raspberrypi/documentation/faqs/README.md

 ## Software

 ### What operating system does it use?

-There are several official distributions (distros) available on our [downloads](https://www.raspberrypi.org/downloads) page.
-New users will probably find the NOOBS installer the easiest to work with, as it walks you through the download and installation of a specific distro.
-The recommended distro is Raspbian, which is specifically designed for the Raspberry Pi and which our engineers are constantly optimising.
+The recommended distribution (distro) is Raspbian, which is specifically designed for the Raspberry Pi and which our engineers are constantly optimising.
 It is, however, a straightforward process to replace the root partition on the SD card with another Arm Linux distro, so we encourage you to try out several distros to see which one you like the most.
+There are several other distros available on our [downloads](https://www.raspberrypi.org/downloads) page.
 The OS is stored on the SD card.

 ### Updates?
 Upgrades?
 What do I do?